Matthew Wilson (rally driver): Go Fast Energy World Rally Team (2012)

-Matthew Wilson will compete for privateer team Go Fast Energy World Rally Team driving a Ford Fiesta RS WRC along with team-mate Henning Solberg for the 2012 season.
+Wilson competed for privateer team Go Fast Energy World Rally Team driving a Ford Fiesta RS WRC along with team-mate Henning Solberg for the 2012 season.

 Wilson finished 11th in the season opener at Monte Carlo, 18 minutes off the winning time.
-Following this he suffered a broken ankle during training; this forced him to miss the following rounds in Sweden, Mexico and Portugal, but he spoke of returning for either Argentina or Greece.
+Following this, he suffered a broken ankle during training; this forced him to miss the following rounds in Sweden, Mexico and Portugal, but he spoke of returning for either Argentina or Greece.
 However, as of the Rally of Finland, neither Wilson nor the team have appeared.

 Wales Rally GB Return (2012)

-Wilson Jr gained funding from several Cumbrian firms which enabled him to enter the 2012 Wales Rally GB.
+Wilson gained funding from several Cumbrian firms which enabled him to enter the 2012 Wales Rally GB.
 Sporting a new purple and white livery in his familiar M-Sport Ford Fiesta RS WRC, Wilson consistently ran in 9th place throughout the rally but found himself promoted to 8th place following an incident for Ott Tanak ahead.
 Wilson finished 6 minutes off the pace of winner Jari-Matti Latvala (also in a Fiesta RS WRC).
 The result enabled Wilson to bank his first championship points (4) of 2012.

 Following the event, Wilson hoped to gather enough funding for another entry for the season finale in Spain.